-At Metsä Group, internal control covers financial reporting and other monitoring.
+In Metsä Group, internal control covers the control of financial and business operations from a risk-oriented perspective.
 Internal control is implemented by the Board of Directors, the Audit Committee and the operative management, as well as the entire personnel.
 Internal control refers to those management activities that seek to ensure:

 - achievement of the goals and objectives set for Metsä Group